 Payments must be made to the Society within forty-five (45) days of the date of a proper invoice, as required by the Florida local Government Prompt Payment Act (Part VII, Chapter 218, Florida Statutes) (the “Prompt Payment Act”).
 As provided by the Prompt Payment Act, any payment that is not made by the City within such time period shall bear interest from thirty (30) days after the due date at a rate of one percent (1%) per month on the unpaid balance until paid in full.
-If the City has a dispute about a charge on its invoice, it must contact the Society’s Administrator/Director at Flagler Humane Society Shelter within fifteen (15) days of the date of the invoice.
+If the City has a dispute about a charge on its invoice, it must contact the Society’s Amy Carotenuta at 386-445-1814 within fifteen (15) days of the date of the invoice.

-In the event an owner pays any fees or charges to reclaim its animal, the City shall be credited to the extent any such fees or charges are paid.
+In the event an owner pays any quarantine fees, or impoundment fees related to confiscated animals to reclaim its animal, the City shall be credited to the extent any such fees are paid.

-ACCOUNTABILITYIL.
+ACCOUNTABILITY.

 The Society shall submit to the City, through the Community Development Department, Code Enforcement Division, reports reflecting the number of animals received from the City, the source, the disposition and a brief narrative highlighting the month’s activities, no later than the 10th of each month during the term of this Agreement.
 The Society shall submit to both regular and random performance and financial audits by the City regarding this Agreement.
 Reports of such audits shall be made public, and may have a bearing upon continuation and/or extension of the term.
 The City shall retain the right to inspect all records and to investigate any matter involving the care of animals or any matter arising under the terms of this Agreement.